milvus-io/milvus-docs/site/en/reference/mishards.md

 ### Chain tracking

-Distributed systems are intricate and complex.
-It often distributes requests to multiple internal service calls.
-To facilitate problem location, we need to track the call chains of internal services.
+A distributed systems often distributes requests to multiple internal services.
+To facilitate troubleshooting, we need to track the call chains of internal services.
 The higher the complexity of the system, the more obvious the benefits of a viable chain tracking system.
-We chose [OpenTracing](https://opentracing.io/docs/), which is a distributed tracing standard that has entered CNCF.
-It provides APIs independent of platform and vendor and facilitates developers to implement a chain tracking system.
+We choose [OpenTracing](https://opentracing.io/docs/), which is a distributed tracing standard that has entered CNCF.
+It provides APIs independent of the platform or vendor to facilitate implementation of a chain tracking system.

-Mishards defines the chain tracking APIs and provides extensions in the extension mode.
-Currently, Jaeger-based extensions are provided by default.
+Mishards defines the chain tracking APIs and provides extensions in extension mode.
+It provides Jaeger-based extensions for now.

 <div class="alert info">
 See <a href="https://www.jaegertracing.io/docs/1.18/getting-started/">Jaeger Doc</a> to learn how to integrate Jaeger.